Paraglider in sustained glide above Montenegro, contrasting scenic flight with skydiving and parachute-jumping free-fall intensity

 • a more forceful and immediate shock of experience

-Which one usually fits which kind of person
+Which kind of person each experience fits

 Choose paragliding if you want: